raygaeta/raygaeta/README.md

 ---
 ### 🔍 Current Focus and Interests:
 - 🛠️ Leveraging **React**, **TypeScript**, **Three.js**, **WebGL** to create digital experiences.
-- 📖 **Motion design** principles and **UI/UX** to enhance a brand's essence, mood and storytelling.
+- 🏃‍♂️ **Motion design** principles and **UI/UX** to enhance a brand's essence, mood and storytelling.
 - 🚧 Developing **MVPs** and features in close collaboration with users to address pressing needs.
 - 🥞 Building robust and scalable **full-stack applications**.
 - 🏡 Startups and entrepreneurship.
+- 📘 Reading the Book of Shaders by Patricio Gonzalez Vivo and Jen Loweand The Nature of Code by Daniel Shiffman

 ---